DVC plans capex of Rs 70,000 crore by 2030 to increase power generation capacity | Headlines

 Multipurpose project Damodar Valley Corporation (DVC) has drawn up capital expenditure plans of around Rs 70,000 crore by 2030 to boost power generation capacity from 6,700 MW at present to 16,000 MW, its chairman R N Singh said on Friday.

-He said DVC will increase its coal-fired power generation capacity through brownfield expansion, while it also plans to invest in the renewable energy sector, Singh said.
+He said DVC will increase its coal-fired power generation capacity through brownfield expansion.
+It also plans to invest in the renewable energy sector, the chairman said.

 The DVC chairman also said that the company will also be focussing on pump storage power plants. ''One such plant will come up at Bokaro having a capacity of 1,500 MW.
 The detailed project report for this plant will be ready by March 2024'', he said.

-Another pump storage plant is planned at Panchet and will be done in collaboration with the power utility owned by the West Bengal government, he said.
+Another pump storage plant is planned at Panchet of 1000 MW capacity will be done in collaboration with WBSEDCL, the power utility owned by the West Bengal government, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)